 In this article, we’ll weigh the advantages and disadvantages of hiring a property manager vs. real estate self-management.

-What are the Advantages of Real Estate Self Management?
+What Are the Advantages of Real Estate Self Management?

 Let’s start with the virtues of doing things yourself.
 When you manage your rental properties, you retain complete control over how your property is maintained and how your tenants are managed.
 Some of the benefits of a DIY approach include: